These Chewy Sourdough Dinner Rolls Are Too Good To Miss

 Can I use a different starter in this recipe?

 Yes.
 Any active and alive sourdough starter should work.
-Because no two starters are alike, I’ll show you how to make adjustments to the recipe on the fly.
+Because no two starters are alike, I’ll show you how to adjust the recipe on the fly.

 How to adjust this recipe for your specific sourdough starter: